 Basic Working Principle

-While the brush DC motor will keep rotating if connected to a DC power supply, the geared stepper motor is not the thing.
+While the brushed DC motor will keep rotating if connected to a DC power supply, the geared stepper motor is not the thing.
 It will convert the input pulse into a precisely defined increment in the shaft position.
 The shaft is moved by each pulse with a fixed angle.
 That means every pulse inputs, the rotator will move a step or rotate at a fixed angle.
 The rotating speed is proportional to the pulse frequency.
 Therefore, you can control the rotating speed by changing the frequency of the input pulse, realizing precise positioning.

 There are various standards when it comes to categorizing the geared stepper motors.
 They can be divided into three types according to magnet force source: permanent magnet stepper, variable reluctance stepper, and hybrid synchronous stepper.
 If classified by the gearbox of stepper gear motors, planetary gearbox stepper motor (you can check some examples of 1.5-12V geared stepper motor) is a common one.